Aishwaryasasanapuri/Heart-Failure-prediction-project/README.md

 - Demo of a sample request sent to the endpoint and its response

 ## Standout Suggestions
-*TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.
+*(Optional):* This is where you can provide information about any standout suggestions that you have attempted.

 - We have enabled Application insights